lifeisstillgood/softwaremind/docs/conceptchapters/introduction.rst

 - that the team is not the people in the robot but the team that program the robot.

+(The New York Times is the same compnay today as yesterday but it does notnhave the samenwords or pictures.
+They did not startbwithbyesterdays words and plan how to move them around to become todays.  thats not hownliterwcybworks - and the organisation that writes the words is not what people "use")

 - posiitve orogramming and negative coding - just kike tealnpolitics

 These three basics take us a long way.